albesagonzalez/grid-cells/README.md

 results.m cals the different results functions in order to perform analysis on the simulated activity of the network (in time or in snapshots depending on the function)

-the deformer.m file has some code for performing deformations in an initial state (dilations, rotations...)
+The deformer.m file has some code for performing deformations in an initial state (dilations, rotations...)

 This was an academic project carried out during the month of February 2020.